The online platform offers an easy way for users to access savings and deposit products from banks across Europe.

 What about paying DIRT?

-When you save with an Irish bank, DIRT (which is currently 33%), is automatically deducted from any interest you receive and paid to Revenue on your behalf.
+When you save with an Irish bank, DIRT (which is currently 33%) is automatically deducted from any interest you receive and paid automatically to Revenue on your behalf.
 So you've nothing to worry about from a tax point of view.

-But when you save through Raisin your returns will be paid out tax-free.
-So you'll need to declare any returns for DIRT on your annual tax return in Ireland.
+But when you save through Raisin, or indeed any non-Irish bank, your returns will be paid out tax-free.
+So you'll need to declare any interest you get for DIRT purposes on your annual tax return in Ireland.
 Though this is simple enough and can all be done online.

 Some banks in some countries might also charge a withholding tax to non-residents, so this is something to clarify before signing up.
 However in most cases the withholding tax can be reduced or avoided altogether if you fill in a residency declaration which Raisin will send to you.